martingtaylor/stine/README.md

 |PYTEST    |Unit Test Framework - for Unit and Integration testing|
 |SELENIUM  |WEB GUI Manipulation utility - used for System Integration testing|

-### Application Componments Design
+### Application User Experience (GUI) Design
-It was desided to keep the application user exprienance as simple as possible, using the same working methodology for all GUI interfaces.
+It was desided to keep the application user experience as simple as possible, using the same working methodology for all screens.
 The number of interfaces should be mininal, with easy context switching using a standard menu available on each interface screen.

 The application included a seperate interface for each data table defined in the ERD.
 This includes:
-* The main Album
+* The Main Album
-* The music category
+* The Music Category
 * The Composer
 * The Pusblisher Labels